olivertzeng/homework/cat/comparison.md

 * Extract 1 volunteered to help the poor while Extract 2 offered help to the poor because the poor asked him to
-* Extract 1 is a third-person news article informing readers about how people volunteer the poverty while Extract 2 expresess how he feels about the poverty, words like "painful", " ugly", is used to describe them.
+* Extract 1 is a third-person news article informing readers about how people volunteer the poverty while Extract 2 expresses how he feels about the poverty, words like "painful", " ugly", is used to describe them.
 * They both mentioned about local markets, likely want to express about how those markets are closely related to those tent city.